MAIF/shapash/docs/autodocs/shapash.predictor.rst

 SmartPredictor Object
 =========================

-The **SmartPredictor** Object from the library, is provided to use library to deploy interpretability of your project.
+The **SmartPredictor** Object allows to:
+    - compute predictions
-With several methods, it allows users to get predictions and configured summary of the local explanation for each new dataset.
+    - configure summary of the local explanation
+    - deploy interpretability of your model for operational needs

 It can be used in API mode and batch mode.

 .. autoclass:: shapash.explainer.smart_predictor.SmartPredictor
-   :members: add_input, detail_contributions, summarize, modify_mask, save
+   :members: add_input, predict, predict_proba, detail_contributions, summarize, modify_mask, save
    :undoc-members:
    :show-inheritance: